 - hair growing around their genitals, under their arms and on their legs and arms.

-The influx of hormones during puberty can cause a range of feelings or emotions in both young women and young men and these feelings can change often.
+The influx of hormones during puberty can cause a range of feelings or emotions and these feelings can change often.
 You might get:

 - sudden mood changes